Coffee-Expert/clima/README.md

 Want climate info?
 Here is is..

 # Clima - Your Personal Weather Assistant
-A weather Assistant app using OpenWeatherMap API
+A weather Assistant app using OpenWeatherMap API.
 ## Web Technologies used : Flutter, Dart, UI/UX, APIs
 ## IDE : Android Studio